FilipRastovic/filiprastovic.com/readme.txt

 = Does this theme support any plugins? =

-filiprastovic includes support for Infinite Scroll in Jetpack.
+clarity-enhanced includes support for Infinite Scroll in Jetpack.

 == Changelog ==